-An IPR Holder/Owner, or his agent, may apply with the Commissioner of Customs for the recording of his IPR and the product/s covered by such right/s upon the submission of the following requirements:
+An IPR Holder/Owner, or his agent, may apply with the Commissioner of Customs for the recording of his IPR and the product/s covered by such right/s upon the submission of the following requirement:

-1.1 An affidavit attesting that the applicant is the rightful owner of the IPR sought to be recorded, or in case of a representative or an agent, that he is duly authorized by the IPR Holder/Owner to make the application, and that the person or other entities in the submitted list, if any, are so authorized or not so authorized to make the importation or distribution of such products covered by the IPR, together with a sufficient description of the products covered by the IPR sought to be recorded, together with samples thereof, if possible, to aid the Bureau in implementing this Order.
+1.1.
+An affidavit attesting that the applicant is the rightful owner of the IPR sought to be recorded, or in case of a representative or an agent, that he is duly authorized by the IPR Holder/Owner to make the application, and that the person or other entitles in the submitted list, if any, are so authorized or not distribution of such products covered by the IPR, together with a sufficient description of the products covered by the IPR sought to be recorded, together with samples thereof, if possible, to aid the Bureau in implementing this Order.

-1.2 Documentary Requirements
+1.2.
+Documentary Requirements

-1.2.1 In the case of IPR registered with the IPO, three (3) certified true copies of the Certificate of Registration Issued by the said office.
+1.2.1 In the case of IPR registered with the IPO, three (3) certified true copies of the Certificate of Registration issued by the said office.